Aphilosopher30/AdventureGame/README.md

 - Start with single player game
 - make we page that has a button.
 The button will put up a random number between 1 and 10.
 - add in hazards.
+  - when one hazard is chosen, round ends. all points lost
+  - when two hazards are chosen  round ends. all points lost
+  - make different hazards
+  - the two hazards have to match for round to end.
 - make it act like a deck of cards

 - make one button into two buttons for Stay or Leave